-- To minimize images, you can include only necessary dependencies and code in your images.
+- To minimize the size of images, you can include only necessary dependencies and code in your images.
 Unnecessary documents, data, or other files may cause delays.

-- You can use container images with reserved instances.
-For more information, see Reserved instances.
+- You can use container images together with reserved instances.
+For more information, see Overview.

 - Image size: